International-Data-Spaces-Association/idsa/graduation_scheme/README.md

 When we say that Sandbox projects are “early stage,” this covers the following examples:
 -	New projects that are designed to extend one or more IDSA projects with functionality or interoperability libraries.
--	Independent projects that fit the IDSA mission and provide the potential for a novel approach to existing functional areas (or are an attempt to meet an un-fulfilled need).
+-	Independent projects that fit the IDSA mission and provide the potential for a novel approach to existing functional areas (or are an attempt to meet an unfulfilled need).
--	Projects commissioned or sanctioned by the IDSA, including initial code for ID-SA WG collaborations, and “experimental” projects.
+-	Projects commissioned or sanctioned by the IDSA, including initial code for IDSA WG collaborations, and “experimental” projects.
--	Any project that realistically intends to join IDSA Incubation in future and wish-es to lay the foundations for that.
+-	Any project that realistically intends to join IDSA Incubation in future and wishes to lay the foundations for that.

 ### Incubating Stage
 Incubating projects have proven their compatibility (based on IDS Certification), reliability, vision and mission.